jasmeet0915/kenkoRakathon2019/README.md

 This project was developed in Rakathon 2019 organised by Rakuten in Bengaluru.

 ## Techstack:
-~Flutter Framework, Dart
+- Flutter Framework, Dart
-Raspberry Pi
+- Raspberry Pi
-~Rakuten Rapid API for Microsoft’s Computer Vision API ~Python
+- Rakuten Rapid API for Microsoft’s Computer Vision API
-~Firebase
+- Python
+- Firebase
-~HTML5, CSS3
+- HTML5, CSS3

 ## Hardware:
-~RC522 Reader RFID HF Module
+- RC522 Reader RFID HF Module
-~RFID Tag and Card
+- RFID Tag and Card
-~Raspberry Pi model 3B
+- Raspberry Pi model 3B

-It is Aadhar for Medicine.
+It is **Aadhar for Medicine**.
 We aim to provide frictionless user experience.

 ## Objective: